Ministry of Finance (Iceland)

 The Icelandic Ministry of Finance (Icelandic: Fjármálaráðuneytið) is responsible for overseeing the finances of the Icelandic government.
-The Minister for Finance and Economic Affairs is Bjarni Benediktsson.
+The Minister for Finance and Economic Affairs is Daði Már Kristófersson.

 Organization of the Ministry of Finance

-The top civil servant in the Ministry of Finance is Baldur Gudlaugsson, who was appointed Permanent Secretary from November 1, 2000.
-From February 6 to April 30, 2009, Indridi H. Thorlaksson is acting Permanent Secretary while Mr. Gudlaugsson is on leave.
+The top civil servant in the Ministry of Finance is Baldur Gudlaugsson, who was appointed Permanent Secretary from 1 November 2000.
+From 6 February to 30 April 2009, Indridi H. Thorlaksson is acting Permanent Secretary while Mr. Gudlaugsson is on leave.
 He runs the ministry on a day-to-day basis and is the chief liaison between the Minister and the civil servants.
 There are six departments of the Ministry of Finance, each of which is headed by a Director-General.
 The Ministry staff numbers around 80 specialists and support personnel.

 Administration Department

 The Administration Department is responsible for general operations of the Ministry, preparation of the ministry's annual operational budget and supervision of the Ministry's information services.
-It is headed by Angantyr Einarsson since September 1, 2007.
+It is headed by Angantyr Einarsson since 1 September 2007.

 Budget Department

 The Budget Department's main job is to oversee the production of the government's fiscal budget.
 In addition the Budget Department provides support for the supplementary budget and the government accounts bill.
 The Budget Office oversees relations with other Ministries and the Parliament concerning the preparation of the Treasury's budget.
-Nokkvi Bragason is in charge of this department since March 1, 2008.
+Nokkvi Bragason is in charge of this department since 1 March 2008.

 Economic Department

 The Economic Department is in charge of economic studies in Iceland.
 This involves surveying the economic situation and its prospects, and forecasting economic trends based on macroeconomic models.
 The Economic Department is also responsible for providing the revenue forecast for the fiscal budget and performing research into tax and benefit systems.
 The department oversees the Treasury’s domestic and international cooperation concerning economic matters.
-Thorsteinn Thorgeirsson is Director-General for this department since January 1, 2005.
+Thorsteinn Thorgeirsson is Director-General for this department since 1 January 2005.